rifles

 Needless to say, it got everyone's attention!

 EVERYTHING came to a stop.
-He walked back to the range with a real sheepish look on his face.
+He walked back to the range with a real sheepish :oops: look on his face.

 "Sorry.
 I found the problem"